jeffrey-hokanson/exponential_fitting_code/README.md

 exponential_fitting_code
 ========================

-Matlab code for solving the exponential fitting problem
+Matlab code for solving the exponential fitting problem, developed as part of my PhD thesis work at Rice University